3ndG4me/spraygen/README.md

   --type {all,iterative,sports,nfl,nba,mlb,nhl,months,seasons,password,custom}
                         Type of list to generate.
 Can be all, iterative, sports, nfl, nba, mlb, nhl, months, seasons, password, or custom.
-Choosing 'all' executes all options except for 'iterative' which much be run manually.
+Choosing 'all' executes all options except for 'iterative' which must be run manually.
   --iter {ascii,num,spec,asciinum,asciispec,numspec,full}
                         Keyspace mode for iterative list generation.
 Only works when --type is set to 'iterative'.
 Can be ascii, num, spec, asciinum, asciispec, numspec, or full.
 Will